 Have you been injured in an accident while working as a seaman near the Port of Baltimore?
-At William G. Kolodner, P.A., our Baltimore maritime injury lawyers have a century of combined experience representing seamen in complicated maritime injury claims.
+At William G. Kolodner Personal Injury Lawyers, our Baltimore maritime injury lawyers have a century of combined experience representing seamen in complicated maritime injury claims.

-How a Baltimore Personal Injury Lawyer Can Help in a Jones Act Claim
+How a Baltimore Maritime Accident Lawyer Can Help in a Jones Act Claim

 Jones Act cases are notoriously complex as they involve complicated maritime law with overlapping federal regulations and accidents that occur on a vessel which means preserving evidence can be difficult.